mpokorny/vysmaw/README.md

 application has finished accessing the contents of a buffer in registered memory in some cases.

-### metadata broadcast
+### signal broadcast

-The spectrum metadata are received by the vysmaw client library in a registered memory block.
-Access to these metadata are provided to the client application through the callback function predicate arguments.
-Although the client is not required to explicitly release a reference to every buffer used for the metadata, it is nevertheless possible for the application to cause in the library the starvation of buffers available to receive the metadata messages.
-Although there is buffering between the metadata receive loop in vysmaw and the call to the client callback function, an inefficient callback may result in the receive loop running out of buffers into which to write the received metadata messages.
+The signal messages are received by the vysmaw client library in a registered memory block.
+Access to the spectrum metadata of these messages is provided to the client application through the callback function predicate arguments.
+Although the client is not required to explicitly release a reference to every buffer used for the signal message, it is nevertheless possible for the application to cause in the library the starvation of buffers available to receive signal messages.
+Although there is buffering between the signal receive loop in vysmaw and the call to the client callback function, an inefficient callback may result in the receive loop running out of buffers into which to store the received signal messages.
 Buffering between the receive loop and the callback loop acts to minimize latency in the network communication loop as well as allowing the receipt of messages at peak rates exceeding the peak callback loop bandwidth, although not indefinitely.

 Note that the client callback function signature is designed for some amount of batch processing by the function.
 This design not only allows the library to